Fytex/H43/README.md

 # Steps

-If you are on windows you can go to H43_EXE
+If you are on windows you can use H43_EXE instead of the source.
+But don't forget to read all of this or you will be lost.

 I. **Create a Discord Bot**